 Sales and Marketing

-Dollar Stores are a fast-growing, profitable business -- both during and after the deep recession -- as Family Dollar Stores' 10-year run of increasing sales demonstrates.
-Indeed, the chain's sales have doubled over the past decade, while net income has increased in each of the past five years.
-While Family Dollar Stores and its rivals have clearly benefitted from the economic pain of many working families, the company has seen competition for those dollars increase.
+Dollar stores are a fast-growing, profitable business -- both during and after the deep recession -- as Family Dollar Stores' 10-year run of increasing sales demonstrates.
+Indeed, the chain's sales have doubled over the past decade.
+While Family Dollar Stores and its rivals have clearly benefited from the economic pain of many working families, the company has seen competition for those dollars increase.

-Prior to its deal with Dollar Tree.
-Family Dollar believed that its shareholders were best served through new store openings and remodeling existing locations.
+Prior to its deal with Dollar Tree, Family Dollar believed that its shareholders were best served through new store openings and remodeling existing locations.
 To that end, in fiscal 2013, the company opened 500 new stores, including its first location in Montana, and doubled the number of stores it operates in California.
-Going forward, the fast-growing chain plans to open 525 new stores in fiscal 2014 (ends August).
-By comparison, rival Dollar General opened its 11,000th store in October 2013, the same month Family Dollar opened its 8,000th location.
+However, the company in 2014 announced a turnaround of sorts with a restructuring plan that called for shuttering underperforming locations.
+(By comparison, rival Dollar General opened its 11,000th store in October 2013, the same month Family Dollar opened its 8,000th location.)

-In the face of increased competition from mass discounters, such as Wal-Mart, the company has also increased purchases of lower-margin consumables and avoided higher-priced merchandise.
+In order to grow, the company needs to both open profitable new stores and increase sales in existing stores.
+In the face of increased competition from mass discounters, such as Wal-Mart, the company has increased purchases of lower-margin consumables and avoided higher-priced merchandise.
 Its food assortment includes milk and other perishables, as well as more quick-prep and ready-to-eat products.
-In a move designed to broaden its grocery offering, including refrigerated and frozen food, Family Dollar in spring 2012 formed a strategic partnership with grocery distributor McLane.
 Family Dollar has shifted to an "everyday low price" strategy, as opposed to short-lived promotional advertising, while increasing the number of brand-name goods it carries.
-Also, after learning that smokers make more shopping trips per year, the company added tobacco products to its offering in fiscal 2012 with the intent of capturing both tobacco sales and spill over to other merchandise categories.
+Also, after learning that smokers make more shopping trips per year, the company added tobacco products to its offering in 2012 with the intent of capturing both tobacco sales and spillover to other merchandise categories.
 The company lures budget shoppers with an appetite for national brands by offering merchandise from leading manufacturers such as Procter & Gamble, Coca-Cola, Nestlé, and PepsiCo.